 Liquidity - The Company has had recurring losses and negative cash flows since its inception.
 The Company continues to develop its principal products and conduct research and development activities.
 Supply chain disruptions instigated production delays and have continued to impact the Company's ability to deploy its products and realize material RaaS and product sale revenues.
 Currently, the Company does not generate sufficient revenue to cover operating expenses, working capital, and capital expenditures.
 We do not have any commitments for equity or debt funding at this time, and additional funding may not be available to us on favorable terms, if at all.
 We are considering reducing discretionary spending and other cost-cutting measures, which may be implemented in the near-term to the extent additional financing is not raised.
 The Company has not yet implemented material cost-cutting measures but will assess as needed to meet capital requirements for our business operations.
-There are no assurances that we can raise sufficient additional apital from external sources or implement material cost-cutting measures, cash on hand, revenue from operations, and potential funding funding, the Company anticipates having sufficient funds to meet its obligations for at least one year from the issuance date of this Form 10-Q.
+There are no assurances that we can raise sufficient additional capital from external sources or implement material cost-cutting measures.
+The inability to successfully effectuate either measure could force us to curtail or discontinue our operations.
+However, utilizing cost control measures, cash on hand, revenue from operations, and potential future equity and debt funding, the Company anticipates having sufficient funds to meet its obligations for at least one year from the issuance date of this Form 10-Q.